 Visiting Characters at Walt Disney World’s Magic Kingdom

-Aidan doesn’t do good in lines at all, we can usually do a 5-10 wait with minor problems but anything longer than that usually includes a major meltdown because of his sensory issues with stand still in a confined area surrounded by strangers.
+Aidan doesn’t do good in lines at all, we can usually do a 5-10 wait with minor problems but anything longer than that usually includes a major meltdown because of his sensory issues in a confined area surrounded by strangers.